 Where should I park?

-There are plenty of places where you can legally car camp.
+There are plenty of places where you can legally car camp or find a spot for free camping nearby.
 Look for a parking spot that will be well-shaded when the sun rises in the east to ensure you aren’t blinded by morning rays at the crack of dawn.
 You're also going to want to find level ground to park on to ensure things, including yourself, stay put throughout the night.
 Gravity is no joke when you’re stuck at the same incline all night.
 You will wake up with your feet by your ears if you aren’t careful (speaking from experience).

 How do I stay warm during the night?

-There are plenty of tricks to help you stay nice and toasty when car camping.
+Here are some camping tips tricks to help you stay nice and toasty while sleeping in your car.
 Layering is key when bundling up for the night.
 Steer clear of cotton fabrics when piling it on; synthetic fabrics such as polypropylene are ideal for maintaining comfortable body temperature.
 Prioritize a base layer that wicks away moisture while retaining body heat.
 Dampness is the enemy of warmth—avoid condensation at all costs.

 What if I overheat while sleeping in my car?